yashcoded/Personal-Portfolio/README.md

 ### Semantic Web Search Engine
 **IJSR** • 2019
 **Publication**: [View Publication](https://example.com/semantic-web-search)
-* Developed advanced search engine using semantic web technologies
+* Developed a search engine providing information based on keywords using semantic web technologies
+* Used DBpedia and SPARQL Query to search data based on keywords
-* Improved search accuracy and response time through innovative query processing
+* Improved accuracy of search results by 30% and response time by 15% compared to existing systems

 ### Predict Unknown Properties of Elements of Periodic Table with Machine Learning
 **IJMN** • 2023